Knee pain: Always think of the hip too!

 - Myofascial pain transmission:

-Causes and triggers in the hip area
+Causes and triggers in the hip region

-Common conditions affecting the hip and knee
+Common clinical pictures in the context of hip and knee

 Osteoarthritis: When the hip affects the knee